andsylk/NewsMood---Sentiment-Analysis/README.md

 ### News Mood Analysis

+#### Summary of Project
+Using Python, Twitter API, I will perform a sentiment analysis of the Twitter activity of the various news following news organizations: BBC, CBS, CNN, Fox, and New York Times and then present my findings visually.

 #### Observed Trends

 #### 1) The average compound score for all the news organizations show a neutral sentiment with average compound scores ranging from -0.08 to 0.40.